 2026 Weekend PDC

 Follow the rhythm of the growing season in this 8-month, urban farm-based PDC.
-Beginning in March, we'll plant the seeds, tend the soils, cultivate rich learning opportunities and gather the harvest with a culminating design project.
+Beginning in April, we'll plant the seeds, tend the soils, cultivate rich learning opportunities and gather the harvest with a culminating design project.

-Course runs from March to October 2026
+Course runs from April to November 2026

 Tentative dates are as follows:

-March 21-22, April 18-19, May 23-24, June 20-21, July 18-19, August 22-23, September 19-20 and October 24-25.
+April 18-19, May 23-24, June 20-21, July 18-19, August 22-23, September 19-20 October 24-25 and November 21-22.
 Sessions will begin at 9am and end at 4:30pm.
 Organic lunch with vegetarian and gluten free options will be provided on Saturdays.
 Every Sunday will be a potluck day!

 This course includes everything you'd expect from a PDC, and more.